highchair/artinruins-com/_property/central-diner.md

 _Excerpted from the National Register Nomination Form, prepared by Sarah Zurier and Kim A. Smith_

-Central Diner — Worcester Lunch Car Company Diner #806 — is an excellent example of the classic barrel-roofeddinerthatwaswidelyproducedbythecompanythroughoutthetwentiethcentury.
+Central Diner — Worcester Lunch Car Company Diner #806 — is an excellent example of the classic barrel-roofed diner that was widely produced by the company throughout the twentieth century.
 It is a one-story, steel-framed prefabricated structure, measuring ten feet six inches in width by forty feet in length with three-foot projecting roof overhangs on each end.
 The present front vestibule and concrete block kitchen and dining room extension at the rear are later additions.

 A flat-roofed, projecting stainless steel-clad entry vestibule projects from the front (east) elevation.
 Its form and massing are compatible with the diner’s historic façade.
 Lining the front wall on each side of the entrance are red porcelain enamel panels set beneath one-over-one aluminum windows.
 The panels are secured by red porcelain enamel battens.
 The windows have an operable lower sash which raises a screen that is recessed within the front wall, and windows are separated by a pale yellow vertical porcelain panel.
 A black porcelain enamel window sill, underscored by a bright yellow horizontal batten, delineates the upper and lower halves of the diner. […]